Cray-HPE/docs-csm/operations/rack_resiliency/Enabling_RR_on_running_system.md

 ```

 Wait for the pod to transition to `Ready` state.
 This typically takes up to 1-2 minutes.
 If the pod is still in `Init:0/2` state,
-wait and retry the command, until all of the following are true in the command output:
+then wait and retry the command until all of the following are true in the command output:

 * The pod should have status `Ready`.
 * The pod should show `2/2` in the `READY` column.